btwalpole/react-node-buzzer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In 2021 I decided I wanted to host a quiz for my friends.
+In 2021 I decided I wanted to host a [University Challenge](https://en.wikipedia.org/wiki/University_Challenge) style quiz for my friends.
 A little tired of playing the same games every time we all got together, I thought it would be fun to switch it up (mostly I think I just wanted the opportunity to channel my inner Jeremy Paxman).

-While hosting a [University Challenge](https://en.wikipedia.org/wiki/University_Challenge) style quiz for my friends, I bought one little reception bell 🛎️ for each team.
-I found it was a lot trickier than expected to tell who buzzed in first, leading to many aggrieved competitors!
+I bought one little reception bell 🛎️ for each team to buzz in but I found it was a lot trickier than expected to tell who buzzed first, leading to many aggrieved contestants!

-To provide an impartial (and more accurate!) judge, I made a multiplayer buzzer system using:
+To provide an impartial (and more accurate) judge, I made a multiplayer buzzer system using:

 * [React.js](https://reactjs.org/)
 * [Node JS](https://nodejs.org/en/)
 * [Socket.io](https://socket.io/)

-This is not a revolutionary idea!
+This is far from a revolutionary idea!
 But I thought this would be a great project to teach myself Node JS and WebSockets.
 I started out writing the front end in plain JavaScript but ported later ported it to React.

 ## How It Works